 It seems that the safest way to consume green tea powder is to stick with brands where the country of origin is Japan.
 Green tea grown in this part of the world consistently tests clean whether the tea was destined for brewing or matcha purposes.

 The matcha I trust (source) comes straight from the pristine tea plantations of Nishio, Japan.
 Nishio teas are laboratory tested to ensure a product that is free from radiation, heavy metals and other toxins including fluoride.
 I usually blend it with milk to make a creamy matcha latte or an iced matcha frappe.

 I don’t drink matcha often, but when I do, I enjoy it at home to make sure it is from the cleanest source possible.
 Hence, I do not order it at cafes or other places where the source is unknown.
-Tea made with green tea powder that was grown in toxic soil can undo the many benefits of consuming this traditional, healthy beverage.
+Tea made with green tea powder that was grown in toxic soil can undo the many benefits of matcha, such an amazing traditional beverage!

-When it comes to matcha, it is worth the effort to be discriminating.
+When it comes to matcha-making, it is worth the effort to be discriminating.